Wayfarer123/GeneratedTextDetection-MLOps/README.md

 2.  **Setup steps:**

-- Obtaine the Google Cloud Service Account JSON key file (`generatedtextdetection-a38d1a979b00.json`) and place it in repo root.
+- Obtain the Google Cloud Service Account JSON key file (`generatedtextdetection-a38d1a979b00.json`) and place it in repo root.
 To get the file and be able to access the data text https://t.me/Nikita_Okhotnikov
 - To download the data and any DVC-tracked models, run the following command from the project root directory:
   ```bash
   dvc pull